-Depending on how domain-specific is the project the business analysis might decrease or increase in its percentage.
-Complex businesses from the business perspective might require more time and resources to translate business specificity into development tasks.
+Depending on how domain-specific the project is, the business analysis might decrease or increase in its percentage.
+Complex businesses, from the business perspective, might require more time and resources to translate business specificity into development tasks.

 Hire the best software development team

-The talent acquisition is a key part of the remote team creation process.
+Talent acquisition is a key part of the remote team creation process.
 The success in this phase might determine the success of the team in achieving its goals.

 There are several platforms where you can advertise your positions and find the best candidates.